-With time, chronic hives (your doctor may call them chronic idiopathic urticaria, or CIU) usually go away on their own.
+With time, chronic hives (your doctor may call them chronic idiopathic urticaria - CIU, or chronic spontaneous urticaria - CSU) usually go away on their own.
 There’s no medication to cure them, but treatments can help ease your pain and discomfort.

 Talk to your doctor about these options: